 Right to an Accounting of Disclosures: You have the right to request an accounting of disclosures we make of your health information.
 Please note that certain disclosures need not be included in the accounting we provide to you.

 To request an accounting of disclosures, you must make your request in writing by filling out the appropriate form provided by us and submitting it to the Privacy Officer at the address in this notice.
-Your request must state a time period that may not be longer than six years and that may not include dates before April 14, 2003.
+Your request must state a period which may not be longer than six years and which may not include dates before April 14, 2003.
 The first accounting you request within a 12-month period will be free.
 For additional accountings, we may charge you for the costs of providing the accounting.
 We will notify you of the costs involved and give you an opportunity to withdraw or modify your request before any costs have been incurred.

 We reserve the right to change the terms of this Notice at any time.
 We reserve the right to make the new Notice provisions effective for all health information we currently maintain, as well as any health information we receive in the future.
 If we make material or important changes to our privacy practices, we will promptly revise our Notice.
 Each version of the Notice will have an effective date listed on the first page.
-Updates to this Notice are also available at our website.
+Updates to this Notice are also available at our website, serveyourx.com.

 If you have any questions about this Notice or would like to file a complaint about our privacy practices, please direct your inquiries to the Privacy Officer at the address in this notice.
 You may also file a complaint with the Secretary of the Department of Health and Human Services.
 You will not be retaliated against or penalized for filing a complaint.